KhaledElAnsari/backgroundor/README.md

   The default will opacity animation with `100ms` speedtime, to change the defaults look at the [API Reference](https://github.com/KhaledElAnsari/backgroundor#api-reference) for more information.

 # Work in progress
-  In the future I'll be adding a function for the radial-gradient animation and of course some enhancements.
+  In the future I'll add a function for the radial-gradient animation.